 Laces

 Cowboy boots don’t have laces, which causes heel slippage, which could lead to painful blisters.
-Most traditional cowboy boots have a tall shaft instead of laces, covering up to the shins’ middle point.
+Most traditional cowboy boots have a tall shaft instead of laces covering the shins’ middle point.

 While they can protect your legs from thorns, rocks, or other harmful things while walking in the wild, boots without laces slip while you walk.
 The lace-free design makes cowboy boots perfect for riding horses because laces might get stuck in the saddle.